Driving and traffic law

 When can the police impound my vehicle?

-A police officer must impound your vehicle for 28 days if they believe on reasonable grounds that:
+A police officer has to impound your vehicle for 28 days if they believe on reasonable grounds that:

 - you drove while you were disqualified or while your licence was suspended or revoked, or